zohraharibi/dashboard/README.md

 ### External APIs
 - Finnhub for real-time stock data
-- Alpha Vantage for additional financial data

 ## Prerequisites
-- Node.js (v16 or higher)
+- Node (recommended v20 or higher) I am using v22.12.0
-- Python (3.8 or higher)
+- Python (3.8 or higher)  I am using 3.9.7
-- PostgreSQL (12 or higher)
 - npm or yarn
 - Git